Admission Guide 2022

 →We are not able to give you a refund.

 *Sharing an apartment with 3 or 4 students

 *including utility fee

 Urban Renaissance Agency (UR) / HASU no HANA Dormitory

 - ◇It has refrigerator, washing machine, rice cooker, microwave, and Wi-Fi included

-- ◇Utilities, an Internet-access fee, and an apartment management fees are included in dormitory fee.
+- ◇Utilities and apartment management fees are included in dormitory fee.

 - ◇The limit of utilities consumption is up to 7,000 JPY per month.
 When your utilities exceed 7,000 JPY, we will charge you the excess. *Utilities; electrical, water, and gas

 - ◇Dorm Entry fee is 35,000 JPY and Deposit is 10,000 JPY (for the first time only)